St Mabyn Church of England Primary School

 St Mabyn C of E Primary School is a Church of England Primary School with academy status located in the village of St Mabyn between Bodmin and Wadebridge in Cornwall, England, UK.
-The school educates boys and girls between the ages of two and eleven and has 42 pupils with three mixed age classes.
+The school educates boys and girls between the ages of four and eleven and has 49 pupils with two mixed age classes.
 The school federated with St Tudy C of E Primary School in January 2010 with Karen Holmes as joint head.
 It formed part of the Saints Way Multi Academy Trust, until 2022 when it became part of St Barnabas Multi-Academy Trust.

 History

 The parochial school was founded by a deed of grant dated 1 October 1845.
 The site was given by Viscount Falmouth on 31 July 1846.
 The land was part of the manor of Trevisquite, within the parish of St Mabyn.
 In 1846 the building work was completed at a total cost of £445.
 The walls of the school cottage were built with stone from Treblethick quarry.

 In March 1897 there was a meeting regarding the enlargement of the school buildings and in April 1897 a 3d in the pound rate was levied for a year to fund the building.
 In June 1897 a tender from Mr A. Hamley for £155-10s for the masonry was accepted by the school committee.

 In February 1898 Miss Giles was engaged as an additional teacher at a salary of £18 and in March 1898 Edith May was appointed at a salary of £25 a year.